salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 browser does not support Shadow DOM (e.g., IE11) the shadow mode will be synthetic.
 The test to determine Shadow DOM support will be to check whether `window.ShadowRoot` is defined.

+### Opting out

+A component that is extending a component class that opted in to native shadow mode can opt out of native shadow mode by setting its own static `shadowSupportMode` property to `default`; however, this does not allow it to opt out of native shadow mode if any of its ancestor components set their static `shadowSupportMode` property to `any`.

 Setting `shadowSupportMode` to `default` is equivalent to not setting the property at all.
 A value of `default` results in the default behavior where the shadow mode of the component depends only on the inclusion of the `@lwc/synthetic-shadow` polyfill.